AlenSenson/PageCache/README.md

 # PageCache
 PageCache enables you to save web content for offline access, ensuring you can view webpages even without an internet connection

+In a world where internet connectivity isn't always guaranteed, accessing critical information can be a challenge.
+That's where PageCache comes to the rescue.
+This Python command-line application acts as your virtual library, allowing you to save webpages for seamless offline access.
+With PageCache, you can effortlessly store copies of web content, ensuring you're never left in the dark when the internet connection falters.